OCPI (Open Charge Point Interface) EV Roaming

 Bilateral OCPI vs. roaming hubs

 By default, OCPI supports the bilateral connectivity of one CPO to one eMSP.
 For multiple CPOs and eMSPs, a fully connected mesh would need to be created, connecting every pair.
-Although this would work for a small set of entities, it would become impractical for larger networks.
-This is when roaming hubs such as Hubject, GIREVE, or e-clearing.net make sense.
+Although this approach would work for a small set of entities, it would become impractical for larger networks.
+Consequently, this is when roaming hubs such as Hubject, GIREVE, or e-clearing.net make sense.

 Bilateral OCPI vs. roaming hubs

-The roaming hubs provide easier integration and simplify commercial negotiations, but they come at an extra cost, which the roaming hub adds on top of the CPO pricing.
+The roaming hubs provide easier integration and simplify commercial negotiations.
+However, they come at an extra cost, which the roaming hub adds on top of the CPO pricing.

 SHARE